 Euclid Avenue was opened in 1885 by C. M. Skellen who took the name from Euclid Avenue in Cleveland, Ohio.
 Glenarm Street was named by Thomas Banbury after his wife’s hometown in Canada.
 Los Robles Avenue was named after Governor George Stoneman’s ranch which was at the southern extremity of the road.
 Oakland Avenue originally did not extend south of California.
 It was named after the City of Oakland and the street was also lined with oak trees.
 The section of the street in Madison Heights was originally called Eastern Avenue.

 The original “Madison Avenue Heights” subdivision consisting of 63 lots was opened in July, 1906.
 Lots were priced from $1,500 and carried a stipulation that homes to be built should cost at least $3,000.

-The Madison Heights neighborhood dates back a century!
+The Madison Heights neighborhood grew and was largely developed between 1910 and 1917.
 It consisted of family homes of professional people.
 A number of architects and contractors who worked in the neighborhood also lived here.
+Notable architects who built homes here include Henry & Charles Greene, Arthur & Alfred Heineman, Wallace Neff, David M. Renton, Sylvanus Marston Frederick L Roehrig, John William Chard, Reginald Davis Johnson and more.
 Many early residents subdivided their lots to build homes for their grown children.
 To this day, it's common for multiple generations of a family to own separate homes in the neighborhood.